"Quality Outdoor Living Since 1995"

 A glass patio cover uses tempered safety glass panels supported by an aluminum frame.
 Think of it as a skylight for your outdoor space—full weather protection without losing the view overhead.

 Most installations use 6mm tempered glass for standard spans or 10mm laminated glass for larger areas.
-The glass can be clear, tinted (bronze or grey), or frosted for privacy.
-Some homeowners opt for self-cleaning coatings that add $1,500-$3,000 but cut cleaning time in half.
+The glass can be clear, tinted (grey or neutral), or frosted for privacy.
+Some homeowners opt for self-cleaning coatings that cut cleaning time roughly in half.

 Types of Glass Used